OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-22.md

 Balaam said to them, “Spend the night here, and I will bring you back the answer the Lord gives me.”
 So the Moabite leaders stayed with him.

 ## Numbers 22:9
-God came to Balaam and asked, “Who are these men with you?”
+The Lord approached Balaam and inquired, “Who are these men with you?”

 ## Numbers 22:10
 Balaam replied to God, “Balak, son of Zippor, king of Moab, sent me this message: